-We work wherever possible with live music, but also have a comprehensive collection of recorded music that accompanies the manuals, recorded by specialists in early music, on period instruments.
+We work wherever possible with live music, but also have a comprehensive collection of recorded music that accompanies our own dance manuals, recorded by specialists in early music, on period instruments.

 We create and maintain elaborately detailed costumes for performance and teaching, and work with early musicians to create an authenticity in performance that is mesmerising to watch, but equally absorbing to participate in.